 During routine care review visits case managers review medication administration records.
-Any variation from the prescribed use, dosage or administration of medication is reported to the State Medicaid Agency as a critical incident.
+Any variation from the prescribed use, doseage or administration of medication is reported to the State Medicaid Agency or Operating Agency as a sentinel event.
 Further, in the case of licensed service providers, licensure rules require reporting medication errors to the regulatory/licensing agency as well.
 Finally, medication mistakes, misuse or potentially harmful practices may also be investigated by the Medicaid Program Integrity Unit for failure to comply with waiver policies.